Welcome to the Kitchen Showdown: Wok vs Frying Pan 🍳

 Pan Pampering: Keeping Your Frying Pan Happy and Healthy 🧽

-Now that our wok is seasoned, it's time to focus on the frying pan.
-Here's a step-by-step guide on how to clean and care for your frying pan, ensuring it stays ready for all your culinary escapades.
+Now that we've seasoned our wok, let's turn our attention to the humble frying pan.
+Here's a step-by-step guide on how to clean and maintain your frying pan, ensuring it stays happy and healthy for all your culinary adventures.

 The Art of Pan Pampering: Cleaning and Maintenance Guide